-Between 1978 and 1982, under the City's direct tax rebate system, the reimbursement was up to 100%, depending on the cost of the work.
-From 1983 to 1990, the ratio was 50% for the most part.
+Between 1978 and 1982, under the City's direct tax rebate system, the reimbursement was up to 100%, depending on the cost of the work, From 1983 to 1990, the ratio was 50% for the most part.
 The rate then declined steadily, due to the increase in new house designations and applications, with no corresponding increases in the City grant until 2000.
 This resulted in a considerable reduction over the years in the actual ratio of grant to cost.
+Since 2000, the city grant has increased yearly as numbers of designated houses and costs of conservation have increased.
+In 1983, there were 96 designated houses; in 2023, there were 427.

 Grants are a percentage of total project costs and can vary from year to year based on the number of applications, cost of projects and the grant VHF receives from the City.
-In 2022 the grants were set at 33% of a maximum annual project cost of \$25,000 and \$30,000 of grant funds per 10 years per house.
-In 44 years, VHF and the City of Victoria have contributed to 1,475 projects for the rehabilitation and maintenance of 427 Heritage Designated and Covenant houses.
+In 2023 the grants were set at 41% of a maximum annual project cost of \$25,000 and \$30,000 of grant funds per 10 years per house.
+In 45 years, VHF and the City of Victoria have contributed to 1,520 projects for the rehabilitation and maintenance of 427 Heritage Designated and Covenant houses.